Utsabab/ai110-module2show-pawpal-starter/reflection.md

 **a.
 How you used AI**

 - How did you use AI tools during this project (for example: design brainstorming, debugging, refactoring)?

+AI was used to brainstrom design during the initial phase of the project and help create skeleton for the classes involved in the app.
+AI also immensely helped make the app core logic coherent.
+Debugging, refactoring and creating test cases were the most important tasks performed while collaborating with AI.

 - What kinds of prompts or questions were most helpful?

+Prompts with #file:file_name and #codebase was helpful as it knew exactly where to look at in the filesystem.
+Prompts providing further context and more details came up with better results.

 **b.
 Judgment and verification**

 - Describe one moment where you did not accept an AI suggestion as-is.

+One AI suggestion code implementation had task deletion method incorrectly implemented.
+If two tasks are of the same name, while deleting one task with that name, it ended up deleting all the task with the same name.

 - How did you evaluate or verify what the AI suggested?

+I evaluated the functionality by testing in UI and ended up refactoring the code to make the task deletion method identify task uniquely.

 ---